agritheory/cloud_storage/docs/production.md

-# Cloud Storage Developer Setup
+# Cloud Storage Production Setup

 Before you begin, make sure that your server's Python version is:
 - Latest 3.8 for Frappe's version 13